ralphkb/sentinel-tickets/README.md

 - Option to automatically close or delete a ticket after the ticket creator left the discord server.
 - Option to automatically close or delete a ticket after an alert was sent and the ticket creator did not reply in time.
 - DM preference system, allowing users to toggle their preference regarding receiving DMs from the bot such as alert, close, reopen & delete.
+- The ability to create stats channels that will be automatically updated after a configurable amount of time.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the ticket panels in any channel using the panel id
     - Add Users or Roles to a ticket